rjw1/mcollective-docs/reference/basic/gettingstarted.md

 you need *tanukiwrapper* which you can find from *jpackage*, it runs fine under OpenJDK that comes with recent versions of these Operating Systems.
 I've uploaded some RPMs and SRPMs [here][DepRPMs].

-For Debian systems you'd be better off using OpenJDK than Sun JDK, there's a known issue [#562954][DebianBug].
+For Debian systems you will be better off using OpenJDK instead of the Sun JDK which has a known issue ([#562954][DebianBug]).

 #### Configuring Stomp
 First you should configure ActiveMQ to listen on the Stomp protocol